Groupe Casino

 Casino Group or Casino Guichard-Perrachon is a French mass-market retail group.
 It was founded on 2 August 1898 by Geoffroy Guichard under the corporate name Guichard-Perrachon & Co.

-Casino Group is the source of many innovations such as the first distributor's brand in 1901, the first self-service store in 1948 or even the display of a sell-by date on consumer products in 1959.
+Casino Group is the source of many innovations, such as the first distributor's brand in 1901, the first self-service store in 1948, or even the display of a sell-by date on consumer products in 1959.

-As a historical player in mass-market retail in France, the group also started to grow internationally at the end of the 90s.
-It acquired GPA and Grupo Éxito in 1999, major companies in mass-market retail in Brazil and in Colombia.

-Casino Group operates across all food and non-food formats: hypermarkets, supermarkets, convenience stores, discount stores and wholesale stores.
-Other than the eponymous "Géant Casino" and "Casino Supermarchés", Casino Group owns other brands such as Monoprix, Franprix, Leader Price, Cdiscount, Vival, Spar, Sherpa and Le Petit Casino.
+Casino Group operates across all food and non-food formats: supermarkets, convenience stores, discount stores, and wholesale stores.
+Casino Group owns brands such as Monoprix, Franprix, Cdiscount, Vival, and Casino.
+Internationally, through its franchise subsidiary ExtenC, it also operates the Géant and Leader Price brands.

-Casino Group, currently managed by Jean-Charles Naouri, is quoted on the Paris Stock Exchange.
-In 2017, its total revenue was €37.8 billion.
+As of 2017 Casino Group, managed by Jean-Charles Naouri, was quoted on the Paris Stock Exchange and had total revenue of €37.8 billion.
 As of November 2021, the group has a market capitalization of approximately €2.35 billion.

+Between June 2023 and October 2024, in the grip of a financial crisis linked to its debt, the group closed or sold all of its Casino supermarkets and Géant hypermarkets in France to competitors.
+During this crisis, Casino and Géant brands are also gradually being replaced by competitors in various countries.

+The group employs 28,200 people in April 2024.

+In its results for the first half of 2024, the Casino group announced that the Leader Price franchise activities are part of the discontinued operations.

+From 2024 a consortium led by Daniel Kretinsky will own and control 53.7% of Casino's share capital.

 History

-Casino’s genesis (1892 – 1898)
+Casino's genesis (1892–1898)

 Geoffroy Guichard was born on 27 July 1867 in Feurs, in the Auvergne-Rhône-Alpes region.
 His parents were the owners of a retail grocery business in Saint-Étienne.
 In 1889, he married Antonia Perrachon and became a partner with Paul Perrachon, his cousin-in-law, who had been the owner of a shop in the region for around ten years.
 Geoffroy Guichard became the sole business owner in 1892.
 The store, located rue des Jardins, was originally the Lyrical Casino of Saint-Étienne.
 Closed in the 1850s, the Lyrical Casino was transformed into a retail grocery store in the 1860s.
 Geoffroy Guichard grew the grocery store to turn it into a general food store, based on the Felix Potin model.
 In April 1898, due to the success of the concept, Geoffroy Guichard opened the first branch in Veauche, in Loire.